-Finding the perfect home can be difficult, but buying a home in a flood zone brings many other challenges.
+Finding the perfect home can be difficult, but buying a home or selling a home in Dallas in a flood zone brings many other challenges.
 Before you take the plunge, it’s essential that you consider the costs and risks involved.
 If you’re considering purchasing a home in a flood zone, here are some important things that you need to know.

 What is a flood zone?

 A flood zone is an area of land that is determined to be at risk of flood, according to the Federal Emergency Management Agency (FEMA).
 FEMA uses several different designations to determine the risk of flood zones, from low to moderate risk areas and the high-risk regions.